Ectropion: Causes

-Diagnosis

-Ectropion can usually be diagnosed with a routine eye exam and physical.
-The eyelid's muscle tone and tightness can be assessed by pulling gently on the eyelid.

-Ectropion in dogs
+In dogs

 Ectropion in dogs usually involves the lower eyelid.
 Often the condition has no symptoms, but tearing and conjunctivitis may be seen.
 Breeds associated with ectropion include the Saint Bernard, the Bloodhound, the Clumber Spaniel, Newfoundlands, and the Neapolitan Mastiff.
 It can also result from trauma or nerve damage.
 Treatment (surgery) is recommended only if there is chronic conjunctivitis or if there is corneal damage.
 A small part of the affected lid is removed and then the lid is sewn back together.